Fast Sweep Picking Tutorial – 2-1-2 Arpeggio Licks

 Think more like a singer by:

-- Inserting varying lengths of rest after you play an arpeggio.
+- Inserting varying lengths of rest after you play a sweep picking arpeggio.

 This gives you time to think about what you want to play next, while giving your phrases more room to breathe.

-- Not always playing through arpeggio patterns using the same note rhythms.
+- Not always playing through sweep picking arpeggio patterns using the same note rhythms.

-You know someone is doing this when every time they play an arpeggio they sweep up and down the same pattern continuously.
+You know someone is doing this when every time they play arpeggio licks they sweep up and down the same pattern continuously.
 This becomes boring and repetitive very quickly.

-Develop the musical phrases you create while soloing with arpeggios much more before adding other notes or ideas.
+Develop the musical phrases you create while soloing with sweep picking arpeggio licks much more before adding other notes or ideas.

 “If you can make one note sound amazing, you can make 1,000 notes sound amazing.”

-Applying this idea into your sweep picking approach not only makes your overall lead guitar playing sound better, it makes your arpeggios stand out in a sea of boring licks.
+Applying this idea into a fast sweep picking approach not only makes your overall lead guitar playing sound better, it makes your playing stand out in a sea of boring arpeggio licks.

-Step One: Choose any sweep picking arpeggio you are familiar with (you don't need to be able to play it super fast).
+Step One: Choose any of the fast sweep picking arpeggio licks you are familiar with (you don't need to be able to play it super fast).

 Step Two: Break the arpeggio into sections of 1-3 notes per section.
 Divide it up any way you wish.